Are there any household employer tax breaks an employer can take advantage of?

 A tax credit is not a deduction.
 A tax credit directly reduces the amount of tax you owe the IRS at the end of the year.

-To be eligible for this tax credit, there are a number of ‘tests’ that must be met.
+To be eligible for the IRS child care tax credit, there are a number of ‘tests’ that must be met.
 The main factors are: 1) the nanny or caregiver must be employed to care for a qualifying person (your dependent child under 13, disabled spouse, or other qualified disabled dependent); 2) you (and your spouse if married) must have earned income; and 3) the nanny’s care must be required so you can work.

 » More Details: IRS Publication 503